hari-p8-io/clearpathgateway/README.env.md

 - Local development requires setting appropriate localhost values
 - Production deployments should override all sensitive configuration values
 - Schema Registry URL is required for all services that handle Avro messages
-- **Schema Registry Authentication**: Production Confluent deployments require `SCHEMA_REGISTRY_USERNAME` and `SCHEMA_REGISTRY_PASSWORD` to be set in deployment secrets/configuration stores.
+- **Schema Registry Authentication**: Production Confluent deployments require authentication credentials and the `SCHEMA_REGISTRY_AUTH_CREDENTIALS_SOURCE=USER_INFO` property.
+Use either separate `SCHEMA_REGISTRY_USERNAME`/`SCHEMA_REGISTRY_PASSWORD` variables or a combined `SCHEMA_REGISTRY_BASIC_AUTH` variable.
+When both are present, the combined variable takes precedence.
 Never hardcode these values in code or configuration files.
 - **Service Port Mapping**: Docker Compose maps container port 8080 to different host ports for each service to avoid conflicts.
 Use the documented host ports for external access.